 Would you believe I already began going through photos and videos from my India vacation?
 I don’t think I’ve done that.
 Ever.
+Not to mention my Costa Rica vacation.
+I am so glad I decided to fly with Aerobell Airlines and had a chance to see all that beautiful places.
 Although the video might take time because I plan to do it on Premiere, which I have no idea how to use yet. 😛

 There are so many things I want to share, so I will have to separate posts and will include many information that could be helpful if you plan to go to India.
 In this post will be my flight to India and initial thoughts and observations on my first day there. 🙂